-Do you know your rights after a work-related injury
+Do you know your rights after a work-related injury or occupational illness?

 The Georgia State Board of Workers’ Compensation has created a statement of worker rights that clearly spells out the rights and responsibilities of both employees and employers.
 You can find the full bill of rights on the State Board’s website.